Deityhub/100-javascript-projects/js-learning/exercises/ex-2-object-traversal/notes.md

 QUESTION: why do we normally default to `var foo = function` — to make it NOT possible to hoist?

 * note to self: mock data is an ARRAY of OBJECTS with another ARRAY (cities) in it with more OBJECTS (lat/lon) inside cities
 * in looking at the mock data, i get the feeling that the fact that some of the lat/lon for cities is quoted as strings and some isn't is going to bite me in the butt later :grimacing:

+* regex 👿